 Systematic phonics is widely regarded as the most effective way to teach children to read.
 It also gives children the knowledge that they need to spell.
 The ultimate goal is that children will transition from slowly decoding (or sounding out) a word to rapidly recognising it.
-At Oakfield, we follow the Letters and Sounds guidance from the Department for Education.
-Phonics is taught daily throughout Saplings and Key Stage 1.
+At Oakfield, we follow the Monster Phonics Scheme.
+Phonics is taught daily throughout EYFS and Key Stage 1.

 At the end of Year 1, all children will be required to take the Phonics Screening Check.
 This will include real and fake words, and tests the children’s ability to decode and blend using the 44 sounds that they have been taught.